 Please contact Justin Triemstra at justin.triemstra@helendevoschildrens.org.

-Junior mentors are fellows and junior faculty who are interested in mentoring in the program.
+New Century Scholars Program Junior Mentors are fellows and junior faculty who are interested in mentoring in the program.
 Junior mentors provide “nuts and bolts” advice to their NCScholar in areas such as choosing and applying to a fellowship, career development, starting and academic career, selecting a research project, negotiating, work/life balance, etc. In our experience, the junior mentorship is an enriching experience if the junior mentor:

 - Stays in regular contact with your NCScholar during the year (via email, phone, listservs, etc.).